waylow/boneWidget/README.md

 -add operator to delete unused widgets [DONE]
 -add property to be able to rotate the widgets [DONE] -improve the ui [Done]
--add some default widgets (line, cube, half cube, circle, gear, triangle)
+-add some default widgets (line, cube, half cube, circle, gear, triangle) [DONE]

+Current Bugs:
+-create widget uses the wrong matrix when 'custom bone transform' is enabled (but symetrize widget works)

 v1.3 Release Notes:
 -updated to work with latest 2.8 api